 - Helping programs navigate and move up the state’s quality continuum for early care and education and meet the Department of Education’s Comprehensive Early Childhood Education Program Standards for Approval.

-- The Center’s services have reached more than 800 early childhood programs, representing 70 percent of Rhode Island’s licensed providers.
+- The Center’s services have reached over 900 early childhood programs, including 90 percent of Rhode Island’s licensed providers and 100 percent of Rhode Island’s state-funded Pre-K programs.